 Accessibility

 We want everyone to be able to participate in the events they enjoy, get around the venue with ease, and feel free to interact with other members and our wonderful guests.
+Here is some information that might be helpful:

-A Virtual Noticeboard - and Accessibility Forum:
+A Virtual Noticeboard - and Accessibility Forum

-We encourage all members with accessibility concerns to join our Facebook group, the Nullus Anxietas Blue Dot Accessibility Group
+We encourage all members with accessibility concerns to join our Facebook group, the Nullus Anxietas Blue Dot Accessibility Group.

 This is a group with a dual function.